hernanmd/BioSmalltalk/repository/BioTools.package/BioSTRSequence.class/README.md

 Represents a Microsatellite DNA.
 A microsatellite is a region of nuclear DNA in which certain DNA motifs (ranging in length from 2 to 5 base pairs) are repeated.

 A microsatellite is defined by a name, fragment size range (bp), dye color, and repeat length.

- BioSTRSequence new
-	name: 'BM1818';
-	positions: #(266 270);
-	yourself.
+See class side for examples.

 References